 What education or certification will I need to work in business administration?

-An associate’s degree in business will prime you for entry level positions in the field.
+First of all, you’ll need more than a high school diploma to land a job in business administration.
+At the very minimium, an associate’s degree in business will prime you for entry level positions in the field.
 Earning a bachelor’s will advance your knowledge with skills of organizational leadership, managing people and strategic planning.
 With a bachelor’s under your belt, you’ll qualify for a variety of business roles right out of school.